charisseysabel/chysbl-blog/_posts/2017-07-03-up-and-running-with-webpack.markdown

 `npm install --save-dev webpack`
 Using the `--save-dev` flag allows you to save it in your `package.json` under the devDependencies object.

-// Note: if you’re confused about the difference between `--save` and `--save-dev`, read _this_

-The very first dependency that you install will always create a `node_modules` folder in your project’s root folder.
+The very first dependency that you install will always create a node_modules folder in your project’s root folder.
 In this folder, you will find webpack and all the other libraries that it depends on (and its a LOT!).
-Every other libraries that you install that depends on other libraries (this can go on and on) will be dumped here from now on.
+Every other libraries that you install via NPM will be dumped here from now on.

 This is how our folder structure looks like so far:

 {% highlight javascript %}
-folder
+root
 |_ index.html
 |_ index.js
 |_ node_modules/